Palitpur: Geography

 Palitpur is located in Saraitikar Panchayat area of Burdwan-I Block and it falls within the jurisdiction of Burdwan Sadar (North) Sub-Division of Bardhaman district.

 It is a small village located near the northern part of Burdwan town.
 On the eastern part of the village is the narrow gauge railway track between Katwa and Burdwan.
-There is also an unmanned level crossing at Palitpur in Burdwan.
+There is also an unstaffed level crossing at Palitpur in Burdwan.

 Demographics

 As per the 2011 Census of India, Palitpur had a total population of 2,089 of which 1,042 (50%) were males and 1,047 (50%) were females.
 Population below 6 years was 259.
 The total number of literates in Palitpur was 1,295 (70.77% of the population over 6 years).